-The boy kicked the ball.

-One role is taken by NP the boy and "the entity that performs the action" known as the agent.
-Another role is taken by the ball of "the entity that is affected by the action" which is called the theme.

-The theme can also be an entity (the ball) that is simply being described.
-(I.e. not performing action), as in The ball was red.

-Agents and themes are the most common semantic roles

-Although agents are typically human (the boy) they can also be non-human entities that cause action, as a natural force (the wind), a machine (A car), or creature (The dog), all of which affect the ball as theme.

-The boy kicked the ball.

-The wind blew the ball away.

-A car ran over the ball.

-The dog caught the ball.
+- ♥ The boy kicked the ball - One role is taken by NP The boy as "the entity that performs the action," known as the agent. - Another role is taken by the ball as "the entity that is affected by the action," which is called the theme. - The theme can also be an entity (The ball) that is simply being described (i.e. not performing action), as in The ball was red. - Agents and themes are the most common semantic roles. - Although agents are typically human (The boy), they can also be non-human entities that cause actions, as in a natural force (The wind), a machine (A car), or a creature (The dog), all of which affect the ball as theme. - The boy kicked the ball. - The wind blew the ball away. - A car ran over the ball. - The dog caught the ball.

-Instrument and Experiencer
+Instrument and experiencer

-If an agent uses another entity in order to perform an action, that other entity fills the role of instrument.

-The boy cut the rope with a razor.

-He drew the picture with a piece of chalk.

-When a noun phrase is used to designate an entity as the person who has a feeling, perception or state, it fills the semantic role of experiencer.

-If we see, know or enjoy something, we are not really performing an action (hence we are not agents).
-We are in the role of experiencer.

-In the sentence: The boy feel sad, the experiencer (the boy) is the only semantic role.

-In the question, Did you hear that noise?
-The experiencer is you and the theme is that noise.
+- If an agent uses another entity in order to perform an action, that other entity fills the role of instrument. - The boy cut the rope with a razor - He drew the picture with a piece of chalk - When a noun phrase is used to designate an entity as the person who has a feeling, perception or state, it fills the semantic role of experiencer. - If we see, know or enjoy something, we're not really performing an action (hence we are not agents).
+We are in the role of experiencer. - In the sentence: ((The boy feels sad)), the experiencer (the boy) is the only semantic role. - In the question, ((Did you hear that noise?)), the experiencer is you and the theme is that noise.